kantorovich/kantorovich-site/content/event/KI-retreat-2023-2/index.md

 [Based on work with KS Zhang (University of Waterloo)]
 {{< /abstract >}}

 {{< abstract
+  title="Wasserstein Mirror Gradient Flows" author="Nabarun Deb"
+  affiliation="KI postdoc, UBC"
+>}}
+In this talk, we study the sequence of marginals obtained from iterations of the Sinkhorn or IPFP algorithm and show that under a suitable time and regularization scaling, the marginals converge to an absolutely continuous curve on the Wasserstein space.
+The limit is an example of a new family of Wasserstein gradient flows, which we call the Wasserstein mirror flow, a construction inspired from Euclidean mirror flows.
+We provide examples to show that these flows can have faster convergence rates than usual gradient flows.
+We also construct a Mckean-Vlasov SDE whose marginal distributions give rise to the same flow.
+Overall this results in a wide generalization of Langevin diffusions and Fokker-Planck PDEs.

+[Based on work with Young-Heon Kim (UBC), Soumik Pal (UW), Geoff Schiebinger (UBC)]
+{{< /abstract >}}

+ {{< abstract
   title="Quantifying Distributional Model Risk in Relaxed Marginal Problems via Optimal Transport" author="Gaoqian Xu"